teal-language/tl/docs/src/variable_attributes.md

 The `<const>` annotation works in Teal like it does in Lua 5.4 (it works at compile time, even if you're running a different version of Lua).
-Do note however that this is annotation for variables, and not values: the contents of a value set to a const variable are not constant.
+Do note however that, just like in Lua, this is annotation for variables, and not values: the contents of a value set to a const variable are not constant.

 ```lua
 local xs <const> = {1,2,3}